mazengia/Internet-Cafe/README.md

   - Registers a computer assigned to a branch.

 Session management
-- POST /api/v1/computers/{computerId}/sessions/start
+- POST /sessions/{computerId}/start
-  - Roles: AGENT, ADMIN, USER (depending on your security config)
   - Optional body: { "pricePerHour": 5.00 }
   - Starts a session for the specified computer.
 If `pricePerHour` is omitted it falls back to the branch price.

-- POST /api/v1/computers/{computerId}/sessions/{sessionId}/stop
+- POST /sessions/{computerId}/stop-running
-  - Roles: AGENT, ADMIN, USER
-  - Stops the session and calculates total duration and cost.
+  - Stops the running session for the given computer id and returns the stopped session details.

 Billing and reports
 - GET /api/v1/billing/reports/daily?from=YYYY-MM-DD&to=YYYY-MM-DD